PedroMarianoAlmeida/offical-turbo-v1/README.md

   - I change my mind, actually but a button of (run again, for cases the user doesn't like the AI response)
 - [ ] Add i18n (for Portuguese) - Check the prompts, I hard coded that the answer should be in english
 - [ ] The generateImage is using 2 credits (one per image) - And the promise all is on step4... maybe the "generate image" should generate both images... but I had problems of Promise All and my async wrapper (that is required on actionWithDailyRateLimit), so I leave this way for now
-- [ ] Add a Error page (when there is unexpected error, not the response false)
 - [ ] Clear the cookies after finish step 4? - Maybe

 ##### Save user history